suyiiyii/suyiiyii/README.md

 - I used to be an **OI** and **ACM** competitor, but preferred development, so I dropped them.
 - I've been **learning programming** since elementary school
 - I **manage** more than a dozen **Linux servers** on a daily basis.
-- I'm an **automation** fiend and want to automate all the tedious tasks.
+- I'm an **automation** enthusiast and want to automate all the tedious tasks.
 - I love playing Factorio and DSP.

 <!--